($718) Cost to ship a car from Charlotte, NC to Jersey City, NJ

 The time of the year

-The time of year and weather conditions in Charlotte and Jersey City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Charlotte and Jersey City can impact car shipping prices.

 Charlotte has a moderate climate.
 Your move is unlikely to be affected by the weather although, the rare snow day in the wintertime could make the road conditions difficult to drive on.